Gender in Music Psychology

 Abstract

-Academia suffers from various issues regarding equity.
-One aspect is gender inequality in academic authorship, where many studies show that women are often underrepresented.
-As there are authorship differences in across disciplines, the goal of this study is to provide a current overview the gender distribution of authorship within music psychology.
-A total of 3,373 papers published between 2000 and 2025 across five journals that represent the core journals in topics of music psychology were analyzed with respect to author gender and authorship role (first, last, solo, coauthor).
+Academia suffers from various equity issues.
+One such issue is gender inequality in authorship, where many studies show that women are less represented compared to men.
+Due to authorship differences across disciplines, the goal of this study is to provide a current overview of the gender distribution of authorship within music psychology.
+A total of 3,373 papers published between 2000 and 2025 across five core music psychology journals were analysed with respect to author gender and authorship role (first, last, solo, and coauthor).
 In addition, we explored gender patterns related to citations, open-access publishing, and keywords.
-Overall, female authors were in the minority, accounting for 40.2% of all authors.
-However, the distribution of authorship roles diverged notably from this overall proportion: women were more likely to be first authors (OR = 1.41), equally likely to be solo authors (odds ratio, OR = 1.11) or coauthors (OR = 1.00), but less likely to be last authors (OR = 0.73).
+Overall, women authors were in the minority, accounting for 40.2% of all authors.
+However, the distribution of authorship roles diverged notably from this overall proportion: women were more likely to be first authors (odds ratio, OR = 1.41), equally likely to be solo authors (OR = 1.11) or coauthors (OR = 1.00), but less likely to be last authors (OR = 0.73).
 These patterns have become more pronounced over the past 15 years.
 No substantial gender differences in citation counts were observed.
-Analyses of geographical variation revealed clear cross-country differences, potentially reflecting both the status of women and the historical development of the discipline in particular regions.
+Analyses of geographical variation revealed clear country and continental differences, potentially reflecting both the status of women and the historical development of the discipline in particular regions.
 Finally, an examination of keywords suggested broad thematic preferences differing by gender.
-Although this work overall shows that the field of music psychology is more balanced than some other (STEM) fields, it provides a picture that hopefully inspires discussions and initiatives to further promote fairness and equity in academia.
+Although this work overall shows that the field of music psychology is more balanced than some other (STEM) fields, it provides a picture to inspire discussions and initiatives to further promote fairness and equity in academia.

 Keywords